 Slayer’s Jeff Hanneman Made Beautiful Music For Evil People

-Today marks six years since Jeff Hanneman died at the age of 49.
+Today marks seven years since Jeff Hanneman died at the age of 49.
 He was the main songwriter for one of the most prolific bands in metal history.
 The riffs, stories, and sheer power that flowed from his mind echoed youthful aggression and morbid fascination for almost four decades.
 Through harsh phrasing and rippling speed, his guitar conjured direct pathways to Hell itself.
 Lyrically, he horrified audiences and left us questioning our humanity on earth.
 His simple creative ideas inspired followers to mutilate their bodies in tribute, express their fanaticism with gang-like mentality, and forever explore their loyalty to the darker side of the afterlife.
 Jeff’s dedication to his craft was truly remarkable.
 He was brilliant, a legend, and unfortunately drank himself to an early grave.
 And on this bittersweet earmark, we hope to pay tribute to the man who gave many a metalhead their first injections of pure evil.

 Sure, there are plenty of seminal metal bands (especially those bands who were part of the Big Four of the ’80s, as thrash initiated metalheads into the speed trials within metal) that gave us our initial itch.
 We all remember hearing Metallica for the first time, or staring for hours at a Megadeth album cover.
 We’ve all received our gateway drug at some point in life.
 But nothing was truly as dark and eye-opening as Slayer.